 Consult a professional or counselor

 Before I left to work in South Korea, I had been in counseling for over a year after a major bout of anxiety and depression.
-When I told my counselor and psychiatrist that I was leaving to teach English in South Korea they were supportive.
+When I told my counselor and psychiatrist that I was leaving to teach English in South Korea, they were supportive.
 I had been making steady progress and wasn’t on a high dosage of medication.
 So, my psychiatrist gave me enough medication to last until I found a doctor in Korea.
-If you are in therapy, have an earnest talk with your counselor about your plans to make sure that you are prepared for the transition.
+If you are in therapy, have an earnest talk with your counselor about your plans to make sure that you are prepared for the transition abroad.

 Talk to family and friends that you trust

 Be your own advocate.
-Do research about the places you plan to visit while you’re traveling and think of all the questions your parents or loved ones may ask.
+Do research about the places you plan to visit while you’re traveling abroad and think of all the questions your parents or loved ones may ask.
 Present this information to them.
 They may not think that your decision to travel is the best idea but there is a good chance that when they see how prepared you are, your family will come around to embrace your decision to travel.